dmytro/nagira/docs/INSTALL.md

 Starting from version 0.2.2 Nagira is packaged as Ruby Gem with simplified installation procedure as well as run time commands.
 If you are using Nagira version pre-0.2.2, or are not using it as a gem please refer to {file:INSTALL_pre0.2.2.md older installation instructions}.

+## Requirements

+Nagira written with MRI Ruby 1.9.x and tested with several 1.9 versions, as well as Ruby 2.0.0.
+Other versions and RUby families could be added in the future.

+Current state of the passing/failing tests can always be seen on [Travis-CI page for Nagira.](https://travis-ci.org/dmytro/nagira).

+Other requirements are installed by gem installation, but still listed here for the reference.
+Gems below are subject for change, please see `nagira.gemspec` for the latest list.

+* activemodel
+* activesupport
+* json
+* rspec
+* sherlock_os
+* rspec-core
+* rspec-expectations
+* rspec-mocks
+* ruby-nagios
+* sinatra
+* sinatra-contrib
+* rake

 ## Installation procedure